Sohann09/Tennis-detection/README.md

 ---

 **Made with ❤️ by Sohan**
-*"In tennis, love means zero.
-In coding, love means everything. and i know this is a small project but small steps to reach the top right"* 😄
+*"In tennis, love means zero .
+I know this is a small project but small steps to reach the top right"* 😄